opencypher/cypherdb/src/content/docs/cypher/expressions/timestamp-operators.md

 description: Timestamp operators are used to work with timestamp values.
 ---

-Kuzu supports the following operators for working with timestamp and interval values:
+CypherDB supports the following operators for working with timestamp and interval values:

 <div class="scroll-table">